and welcome to our German Word of the Day. Today we are going to take a look at the meaning of:

 Aufhören is a very important word and it is one that you cannot guess just based on your knowledge of the basic verb hören.
 Hören means to hear and to listen.
 It is good if you know that but in an example like the following this can mislead you big time.

 - Morgen höre ich mit dem Rauchen auf.

 People who are new to German often kind of ignore those little words at the end of the sentence whenever they can’t really make sense of them.
 Suppose you know hören (to hear) and rauchen (to smoke) you might say “Yeah it is like something like with to hear smoke or something… whatever that means…”.
 Unfortunately this time, you are totally wrong.
-The verb of the sentence is NOT hören, it is aufhören and aufhören means to stop and the sentence makes perfect sense with this information… I mean… it makes sense, all for your health and stuff and yet it is pretty hard to make it happen.
-Damn cigarettes.
-Anyway… always remember the 12th commandment of the Learn-German-God.
+The verb of the sentence is NOT hören, it is aufhören and aufhören means to stop and now the sentence makes sense.
+So always remember the 12th commandment of the Learn-German-God.

 With that said, let’s talk about aufhören.
 Aufhören means to stop… now if you are feeling like “What the hell, how do to hear and up merge to something entirely different… damn German.
 How am I supposed to memorize that?”, I can understand but I will tell you why this in fact does make some sort of sense in a little bit.
 But we need to nail the meaning of aufhören first.
 It is a certain kind of to stop.
 Precisely aufhören means to stop an action you yourself are doing.
 If you want to stop your car, a DVD or another moving object you would say anhalten.